OpenSociocracy/documentation-website/docs/quick-start/index.md

 Logbooks store all information relevant for running an organization and its teams.
 The logbook is accessible to all members of an organization, and information is kept confidential only when there is good reason to do so.

-We provide example logbooks to get you started.
+We provide free logbook templates to get you started.

 [Get started](/quick-start/keeping-a-sociocracy-logbook/)